dipakg007/atom-documentation/README.md

 <h3 align="center">Find Your Ginie - Startup</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An one stop solution for all your problems
     <br />
     <a href="https://github.com/dipakg007/atom-documentation"><strong>Explore the docs »</strong></a>
     <br />